pfeilbr/serverless-plugin-cloudfront-lambda-edge-playground/README.md

 open https://d13ydba49ilc9v.cloudfront.net
 ```

+## Removing Auth

+Update CloudFront Behavior to remove "Viewer Request" "Lambda Function Association", then invalidate cache on all "*".

 ## Viewing CloudWatch Logs for Lambda@Edge Functions

 logging takes place in the region of the edge (PoP) location.
 This will vary based on the client location.